How to Start Your Own LLC in Georgia - Complete Guide

 1. Name Your Georgia LLC

-Your business name is your business identity, and the first impression people will have of your company, so be sure to take your time with this step and get it right.
+Business name is the business identity, and the first impression that people will have of your company, then you need to take your own time with this step and make sure that you have it right.

 Georgia LLC Naming Requirements

-Next, check with the US Patent and Trademark Office to ensure the name is not trademarked and is available nationally.
+Then, visit the US Patent and Trademark Office and be sure that the name is not a trademark, and it is not taken by another country.

 The form requires:

 Payment can be made online.
-Alternatively, you can complete and mail a paper form.
+Alternatively, it is possible to fill out and send a paper form.

 Doing Business As (DBA)

-You may want to do business under a name other than your LLC name.
-This is called a trade name in Georgia.
+You can be interested in transacting business under a different name than your LLC name.
+This is referred to as trade name in Georgia.

 Reasons to use a DBA: